IIYAMA12/performance-matters-server-side/README.md

     }
 }
 ```

-Remove the separators on the start and the end for both strings.
+Generate the the coordination/position strings for SVG polygon element and area element.
+The offsetIndex is used to indicate to which direction it should extend.

 ```JS
 polylineCoord = polylineCoord.trim();

 coord = coord.slice(1, -1);
 ```

-Put everything together.
-Save the URI encoded in the URL.
+Remove the separators on the start and the end for both strings.

 ```JS
 return {
     areaElement: "<area shape=\"poly\" coords=\"" + coord + "\" alt=\"" + streetName.value + "\" href=\"" +  "/api/street-info/" + ( uri != undefined ? encodeURIComponent(uri.value) : "") + "\">",
     svgElement: "<polygon fill=\"white\" stroke=\"white\" points=\"" + polylineCoord + "\"/>"};
 ```
+Put everything together.
+Save the URI encoded in the URL.